dadhi/DryIoc/docs/DryIoc.Docs/Wrappers.md

     container.Resolve<MyWrapper[]>(requiredServiceType: typeof(IService));
 ```

-When injecting `MyWrapper` as dependency you may specify required service type for the dependency:
+When injecting `MyWrapper` as a dependency you may specify the required service type for the dependency:
 ```
 #!c#
     public class UseMyWrapper { public UseMyWrapper(MyWrapper wr) { } }